jacob-ebey/vite-plugins/examples/hono/README.md

 # Example: hono

-This example demonstrates local development of a Hono API using Vite.
+An example of using the `@jacob-ebey/vite-cloudflare-plugin` to develop a Cloudflare Worker locally with Hono.

 ## Getting started